 Accelerator and Detectors

 NICA will provide variety of beam species ranged from protons and polarized deuterons to very massive gold ions.
 Heavy ions will be accelerated up to kinetic energy of 4.5 GeV per nucleon, the protons up to 12.6 GeV.
-The heard of the NICA complex is the upgraded accelerator "Nuclotron" (have being working at JINR from 1993).
+The heart of the NICA complex is the upgraded accelerator "Nuclotron" (have being working at JINR from 1993).
 The two interaction points are foreseen at the NICA collider rings: one for heavy-ion studies with the MPD detector and another for polarized beams for the SPD experiment.